Provisional People's Committee of North Korea: Organization

-The Provisional People's Committee of North Korea was organized through a meeting of political parties, social organizations, administrative bureaus and people's committees in northern Korea on 8–9 February 1946.
+The Provisional People's Committee of North Korea was organized through the Soviet-organized "Extended Conference of all Political Parties, Social Organisations, Various Administrative Bureaus and Province-, City- and County-Level People’s Committees of North Korea" in northern Korea on 8–9 February 1946, which included political parties, social organizations, administrative bureaus and people's committees.

 Participating in the meeting were 137 representatives that included two representatives from the Communist Party of Korea, two representatives from the Democratic Party of Korea, two representatives from the Independence Alliance, two representatives from the General Federation of Labor Unions, two representatives from the General Federation of Peasant Unions, one representative from the Women's League, one representative from the Democratic Youth League, one representative from religious associations, one representative from the Korea-Soviet Cultural Association, 11 administrative bureau heads and representatives from the people's committees.

-Kim Il-sung made a report on the political situation in North Korea and the issue of creating a provisional people's committee on the first day of the meeting on 8 February.
-This was followed on 9 February by the election of the 23 members of the Provisional People's Committee of North Korea, with Kim Il-sung as chairman, Kim Tu-bong as vice chairman and Kang Ryang-uk as secretary general.
+Kim Il Sung made a report on the political situation in North Korea and the issue of creating a provisional people's committee on the first day of the meeting on 8 February.
+This was followed on 9 February by the election of the 23 members of the Provisional People's Committee of North Korea, with Kim Il Sung as chairman, Kim Tu-bong as vice chairman and Kang Ryang-uk as secretary general.

 The Provisional People's Committee of North Korea also consisted of ten departments and three bureaus (which was later increased to four bureaus).

 Han Hui-jin would later be replaced as the head of the transportation department by Ho Nam-hui, and Han Tong-chan being replaced as head of the commerce department by Jang Si-u.
 O Ki-sop later became the head of the labor department following its creation in September 1946, with Ri Chong-won becoming the new head of the propaganda bureau.

 Reforms

-On 23 March 1946, Kim Il-sung issued the 20-Point Platform, which became the basis of the reforms to be implemented in northern Korea.
+On 23 March 1946, Kim Il Sung issued the 20-Point Platform, which became the basis of the reforms to be implemented in northern Korea.